History of Birmingham Airport

 During February 2011 Birmingham Airport transformed back into a one terminal facility.
 This was done by combining both Terminal 1 and Terminal 2 with the effect of making one large terminal building.
 In the new facility all arriving passengers now arrive in one single meet and greet area and security is combined.
 The aim of the redevelopment was to improve the experience for the passenger and increase the amount of traffic travelling through the airport.

-Today Birmingham International Airport is home to nearly 40 different airlines and offers thousands of direct and indirect services.
+Today Birmingham International Airport is home to more than 50 different airlines and offers hundreds of direct and indirect services.
 The airport has superb road and rail links, great facilities and there is ongoing improvement and development.